anikobtoth/FCW/README.md

-# SFS
+# FCW
-Code and data to use SFS
+Code and data to reproduce analyses in the manuscript, "Fully connected, weighted co-occurrence networks reveal differences in community assembly"

-Code for pairwise calculation of SFS and FET on an occurrence matrix is contained in SFS_Functions.R Data used in manuscript is in SFS_Datasets.RData Descriptions of each data object are in SFS_Data_Descriptions.txt
+Code for pairwise calculation of FETmP and FET on an occurrence matrix is contained in Pair_Functions.R Data used in manuscript is in Datasets.RData Descriptions of each data object are in Data_Descriptions.txt